ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

 | PC  |$500 |
 ~~~

-The script makes a backup file "sample.md.bak".
+The script makes a backup file `sample.md.bak`.

 The task of the script seems easy, but the program is not so simple.
-The script "mktbl.rb" uses a library script "lib/lib\_mktbl.rb"
+The script `mktbl.rb` uses a library `lib/lib_mktbl.rb`
-This script is independent from "src2md.rb".
+This script is independent from `src2md.rb`.

 ## Directory structure

-There are six directories under `gtk4_tutorial` directory.
+There are seven directories under `gtk4_tutorial` directory.
-They are `gfm`, `src`, `image`, `html`, `latex` and `lib`.
+They are `gfm`, `src`, `image`, `html`, `latex`, `doc` and `lib`.
 Three directories `gfm`, `html` and `latex` are the destination directories for GFM, html and latex files respectively.
 It is possible that these three directories don't exist before the conversion.

 - src: This directory contains src.md files and C-related source files.
 - image: This directory contains image files like png or jpg.
-- gfm: This directory is empty at first.
-A ruby script will convert src.md files to GFM files and store them in this directory.
+- gfm: `rake` converts src.md files to GFM files and store them in this directory.
-- html: This directory is empty at first.
-A ruby script will convert src.md files to html files and store them in this directory.
+- html: This directory is empty at first. `rake html` will convert src.md files to html files and store them in this directory.
-- latex: This directory is empty at first.
-A ruby script will convert src.md files to latex files and store them in this directory.
+- latex: This directory is empty at first. `rake latex` will convert src.md files to latex files and store them in this directory.
+`rake pdf` creates pdf file in `latex` directory.
+- doc: This directory contains `Readme_for_developers.md` (this file).
 - lib: This directory includes ruby library files.

-## Src and top directories
+## Src directory and the top directory

 Src directory contains src.md files and C-related source files.
-The top directory, which is gtk\_tutorial directory, contains `Rakefile`, `Readme_for_developers.md` and some other files.
+The top directory, which is gtk\_tutorial directory, contains `Rakefile`, `src2md.rb` and some other files.
-`Readme.md` is generated and located at the top directory by rake.
+When `Readme.md` is generated, it will be located at the top directory.
-`Readme.md` has title, abstract, table of contents and links to GFM files,
-which rake also generates under `gfm` directory.
+`Readme.md` has title, abstract, table of contents and links to GFM files under `gfm` directory.

-    $ rake

 Rakefile describes how to convert src.md files into GFM files.
-Rake carries out the conversion according to the instruction written in Rakefile.
+Rake carries out the conversion according to the `Rakefile`.

 ## The name of files in src directory

-Each file in src directory is an abstract or section of the whole document.
+Each file in `src` directory is an abstract or section of the whole document.
-The name of the abstract file is "abstract.src.md".
+A `abstract.src.md` contains the abstract of this tutorial.
-The name of the section files are "sec", number of the section and ".src.md" suffix.
+Each section filename is "sec", number of the section and ".src.md" suffix.
 For example, "sec1.src.md", "sec5.src.md" or "sec12.src.md".
 They are the files correspond to section 1, section 5 and section 12 respectively.

 ## C source file directory

-Src.md files might have @@@ commands and they include C source files.
+Most of Src.md files have `@@@include` commands and they include C source files.
-Such C source files are located in the src directory or its subdirectories.
+Such C source files are located in the subdirectories of `src` directory.

-Usually, those C files are compiled and tested.
+Those C files have been compiled and tested.
-At that time, some auxiliary files and target file like a.out are generated.
+When you compile source files, some auxiliary files and a target file like `a.out` are created.
-If you locate the C source files under src directory, those temporary files make the directory messy.
-Therefore, It is a good idea to make subdirectories under src directory and put each C source file under the corresponding subdirectory.
+Or `_build` directory is made when `meson` and `ninja` is used when compiling.
+Those files are not tracked by `git` because they are specified in `.gitignore`.

 The name of the subdirectories should be independent of section names.
 It is because of renumbering, which will be explained in the next subsection.

 ## Renumbering

-Sometimes you want to insert a section.
+Sometimes you might want to insert a section.
-For example, inserting it between section 4 and section 5.
+For example, you want to insert it between section 4 and section 5.
 You can make a temporary section 4.5, that is a rational number between 4 and 5.
-However, section numbers are usually integer so it must change to section 5 and the numbers of following sections also must be added by one.
+However, section numbers are usually integer so section 4.5 must be changed to section 5.
+And the numbers of the following sections must be increased by one.

 This renumbering is done by a method `renum` of the class `Sec_files`.
+The method and class is written in `lib/lib_sec_file.rb`.

 - It changes file names.
 - If there are references to sections in src.md files, the section numbers will be automatically renumbered.